What Is a Product Recommendation Engine and How Does It Work? (+ Examples)

 So let's see what are the advantages of the recommendation engine.

-1. The way to build customer trust and loyalty
+1. A way to build customer trust and loyalty

 It is worth emphasizing that product recommendation systems are one of the most efficient and widely recognized applications of machine learning in business.